 You know the age old saying, “You don’t know what you’ve got until it’s gone?”
 Well now that we have been in Sweden nearly a year living the Covid high life, I do find myself thinking about Japan a lot and the things we miss.
-Of course the things we miss are the things that made living in Japan so much fun and convenient and it is easy to forget the things that made it so frustrating at times.
+Of course what we miss is what made living in Japan so much fun and convenient and it is easy to forget the things that made it so frustrating at times.
 However there is something special about Japan and there were so many to choose from but finally I have come up with my 10 best things.

 No I’m not a train spotter but I do miss the trains in Japan.
 There is something about a train that runs on time, is clean and is always quiet.
 The trains are so well organised that late trains are very rare and if you do happen to be late for work due to the trains, you have to get a certificate from the ticket office to prove it to your boss.

 2. Amazon Japan

 This may seem a strange one but as a Gaijin (foreigner) in Japan, it is very difficult to get a debit card for your Japanese account and it is even harder to get a credit card.
 Your bank will simply give you a cash card which makes it almost impossible to order anything online.
 Amazon Japan have worked around this by providing COD, which stands for Cash On Delivery.
 This means that you can order anything you want from them and you can pay for your item when it arrives on your door step.
 Zara also offers this option in Japan.